Losant/losant-docs/docs/workflows/logic/json-decode.md

 ## Configuration

-There are two configuration properties for the JSON decode node - the JSON path to the string to decode, and the JSON path for where to store the resulting decoded object.
+There are two configuration properties for the JSON decode node - the [payload path](/workflows/accessing-payload-data/#payload-paths) to the string to decode, and the payload path for where to store the resulting decoded object.
 Both paths are allowed to be the same, in which case the JSON string will be replaced by the decoded object.

 ![JSON Decode Node Config](/images/workflows/logic/json-decode-node-config.png "JSON Decode Node Config")

 In the above example, the workflow will decode the string at the `container.jsonString` path and place the resulting object at the `container.jsonObject` path.
 So, for example, given the following payload:

 ```JSON
 {